Dutch Oven Baked Risotto

 You can make risotto in the oven, which makes this dish so easy!
 It’s a great way to enjoy risotto, but without all the work of standing by the stovetop.
 Here are the step by step instructions:

-- In a small pot, heat the vegetable broth over low heat.
+- In a large pot, warm the vegetable broth and water over low heat.
+Keep it warm while you start the rice.

-- In a large Dutch oven, heat the butter over low-medium heat.
+- In the Dutch oven, melt the butter over low-medium heat.

-- Add the onion and stir until evenly coated with butter.
-Continue to cook over medium heat for 6 minutes, until the onion is translucent.
+- Add the onion and stir to coat it in the butter.
+Cook over medium heat for 6 minutes, until the onion is translucent.

-- Add the rice, and continue to cook for 2 minutes.
+- Add the rice and cook for 2 minutes.

 - Add the garlic and cook for 30 seconds.

-- Add the cooking wine and continue to cook for 2-3 minutes until the wine is absorbed.
+- Pour in the white cooking wine and cook for 2-3 minutes, until the wine is absorbed.

-- Add the asparagus to the pot of boiling water and cook for 2 minutes until the asparagus is bright green.
+- Add the asparagus to the boiling water and cook for 2 minutes, until bright green.

-- Remove the asparagus from the pot and plunge into a large bowl of ice water.
-This will stop the cooking process so the asparagus doesn’t get soggy.
-Then chop the asparagus into 1-inch pieces.
+- Lift the asparagus out and drop it straight into the ice water.
+This stops the cooking so it doesn’t get soggy.
+Once cool, chop it into 1-inch pieces.

-- When you remove the Dutch oven, the risotto will still have a bit of broth visible in the pot.
-It should not be dry.
-Add the parmesan cheese and stir for 2-3 minutes until the risotto becomes creamy.
+- Take the Dutch oven out.
+The risotto should still have a little broth visible and not look dry.
+Stir in the parmesan cheese for 2-3 minutes, until creamy.

-- Add the lemon juice, lemon zest, and asparagus and serve immediately.
+- Stir in the lemon juice, lemon zest, and asparagus.
+Serve immediately.

 - Prep Time: 15 Minutes